cycloptux/GiselleBot-Documentation/docs/source/technical-and-security.rst

 The bot is hosted in a cloud infrastructure.
 The infrastructure is currently composed of 3 main components:

-* 1 Web Server, hosting her dashboard (work-in-progress), documentation website and the API gateway used to communicate with the bots from the dashboard.
+* 1 Web Server, hosting its dashboard (work-in-progress), documentation website and the API gateway used to communicate with the bots from the dashboard.
 * 1 Application Server, hosting the bot itself.
 * 3 MongoDB machines, forming a Replica Set.